projectara/greybus-spec/source/hardware_model.rst

 implementation-defined frequency to any attached Modules through the Interface Blocks the Modules are attached to.
 The REFCLK sub-state indicates whether this transmission is currently ongoing.

+Note that the REFCLK sub-state only indicates whether the Frame is supplying a reference clock signal to the corresponding Interface Block; it does *not* imply that a Module is attached to the Interface Block.

+The SVC shall set the REFCLK sub-state of any Interface States associated with a :ref:`forcibly removed <hardware-model-detect>` Module to REFCLK_OFF after an implementation-defined delay.

 RELEASE
 """""""